-Editor’s Note: Buying a $5 logo can seem attractive, that’s why we made this Fiverr review.
-Heck, you might be thinking, “for just five dollars I can buy several $5 logos and just pick the best one!”
-That’s exactly what we did in this review of Fiverr.
-We’ll walk through everything you can expect on the Fiverr platform and several other competing resources.
+Buying a $5 logo can seem attractive.
+“For just five dollars I can buy several $5 logos and just pick the best one!”
+That’s exactly what we did in this Fiverr review.
+We walk-through exactly what you get / can expect using the Fiverr platform to buy a logo.

 A Logo for Just Five Dollars?

-We recently published our Startup’s Guide to Budget Design, where we examined different design options at different price points.
+We recently published the Results of our Freelance Design Pricing Survey, where we examined different design options at different price points.
 In passing, the guide mentioned Fiverr, a marketplace where design services start at $5.
 I made the point that $5 seemed ridiculously low for any kind of design service, but I was corrected in the comments by Jean Bauhaus:

 There are a lot of misconceptions about Fiverr — the first being that everything there only costs $5.
 The truth is that advance sellers are able to charge much, much more for their work through add-ons and gig multiples.
 As such, Fiverr has become an attractive selling-ground for some top notch talent.

 That got me curious.
 Had I been too quick to judge?
 Was Fiverr a valid option for design work after all?
 There was only one way to find out: pose as a company, and hire one of their designers myself.
 And best of all, it would only cost me $5.

 So read on for this in-depth Fiverr review, complete with tales of lies, deception, stolen work, and crappy logos.

-Commercial break: Folyo helps you find premium, hand-picked freelance designers.
+Commercial break: Folyo can help you find a premium, hand-picked freelance designer.
 It costs a lot more than $5, but – hopefully – the results are worth it!

-My plan was simple: I would go undercover as a startup entrepreneur who needs a logo, and see what kind of results I’d get.
+My Fiverr review plan was simple: I would go undercover as a startup entrepreneur who needed a logo, and see what kind of results I get.